thomasp85/data_imaginist/content/screens/index.md

 heart and finds joy browsing the collection, perhaps even buying a piece for themselves.
 There is no greater privilege as an artist than to be allowed some room inside the consciousness of others and I can't thank you enough ❤️

+## Screen Prints
+Wait, there is more...

+If you happen to own a Screens NFT it would be my pleasure to send you a signed unique A2 print of your piece, free of charge, to anywhere in the world.
+The offer is limited to one print per Screens - once a print have been claimed for a Screens no more will be made of that piece.

+In order to claim your print head to https://screenprint.data-imaginist.com/ and place your order!
+If you are shopping for Screens and want to check whether a specific piece have had its print claimed, consult the list below which will show all printed Screens.

+* _no prints claimed yet_